Overview of SAP ERP

 The SAP Business Suite is SAP’s core product.
 It consists of several solutions, which can be purchased either together or separately.

-The technical foundation is the SAP NetWeaver, on which all other modules and components are based.
+The technical foundation is the SAP NetWeaver, on which all other modules and components are based (if you are confused about which SAP version you are using please see our article on this subject).
 SAP ERP is the central component and offers functions for the following fields:

 Logistics (SAP ERP Operations and SAP ERP Corporate Services)